Length 4.4 km (2.7 miles), terrain: flat

-We'll start the run right in the heart of the redeveloped area of the waterfront, at the new opera house on the Göta Älv river.
-It seems like every Scandinavian town had to build a new waterside opera house in recent years.
+We'll start the run right in the heart of the redeveloped section of the waterfront, at the new opera house on the Göta Älv river.
+It seems like every Scandinavian town has had to build a new waterside opera house in recent years.
 This one is about the least-beautiful of them, in my opinion, but provides a nice anchor for cultural life along the water.

 |The opera at Lilla Bommen harbor, photo by - Cristina -|

 Now turn around, with your back to the river and run past the opera and cross the open square ahead, with the traffic circle to your left, and enter the downtown by running south along Östra Hamngatan.
 Follow the tram tracks along this main shopping street, as you pass the modern Nordstan shopping arcade on the left side.

 When you come to a cross-canal, at the end of Nordstan, turn left on Norra Hamngatan and run along the canal, heading east, with the water to your right side.
 You'll pass an open square and then the Palace Hotel and Restaurant, one of Gothenburg's oldest institutions.

 |The sluice, with Trädgårdsföreningen at the trees, photo by bobild|